-Do you get value from your marketing automation platform?
+Do you get value from your marketing automation system?

-Most businesses these days have a marketing automation platform (MAP) that allows them to do more, track more and perform better.
+Most businesses these days have a marketing automation system that allows them to do more, track more and perform better.
 Well, you’d think it would.
 Sometimes, that’s not always the case.
 How much value do you think you get from your system?

 Most are sold the dream.
 Automation of labour intensive tasks.
 Knowing how well you’re performing.
 Getting visibility of how a contact progresses through their journey with you.
 All valuable stuff, but are you utilising all of it?